canmet-energy/btap_ml/docs/usage/retrain.rst

 ===============

 If there are new data files that significantly change the types of information the model knows how to predict you need to retrain the model.
-In the case that you want to retrain the model but are not dealing with significant changes in the data (for example, using the same weather data) you can skip the weather data preparation or cleaning and splitting steps, as needed.
+In the case that you want to retrain the model but are not dealing with significant changes in the data cleaning and splitting steps, as needed.
 The steps of training a model are called inside of ``train_model_pipeline.py``, but each of the individual steps performed are also discussed below.